freenas/freenas-docs/userguide/jails.rst

 If software requires a different operating system or a non-FreeBSD operating system is needed to manage software, use the VirtualBox template to create an instance of phpVirtualBox.
-In the "Add Jail" screen, click the "Advanced Mode" button.
-As shown in the example in :numref:`Figure %s <creating_phpvb_fig>`, enter a "Jail Name", verify that the "IPv4 address" is valid and not in use by another host or jail, and select *VirtualBox* from the "Template" drop-down menu.
-Press the "OK" button to begin the installation.
+In the :guilabel:`Add Jail` screen, click the :guilabel:`Advanced Mode` button.
+As shown in the example in
+:numref:`Figure %s <creating_phpvb_fig>`,
+enter a :guilabel:`Jail Name`, verify that the :guilabel:`IPv4 address` is valid and not in use by another host or jail, and select *VirtualBox* from the :guilabel:`Template` drop-down menu.
+Press the :guilabel:`OK` button to begin the installation.

 .. _creating_phpvb_fig: